dentarg/auth0-blog/_posts/2017-10-05-developing-web-apps-and-restful-apis-with-keystonejs.markdown

 Page.register();
 ```

 It's similar to the Post model.
 I specified the Page model attributes and in the Admin UI we only want to display page title and state, which is why I have `Page.defaultColumns = 'title, state|20%';`.
 20% refers to the column width.

-Rerun your app, `node keystone` and go to `http://localhost:3000/keystone/pages`.
+Rerun your app with `node keystone` and go to `http://localhost:3000/keystone/pages`.
 You should be able to create new pages now.

 Let's add `Pages` to the Admin UI top navigation for easy access.
 Open `keystone.js` file located in the root of our project directory and add a new route to `keystone.set(nav)` section like so: